thomasballinger/rlundo/readme.md

 Read more about the patched readline library in that [readme](rlundoable/readme.md).

+The library substitution works more reliably for me on linux right now.
+Maybe this is because homebrew more often links readline statically?
+That's just speculation.
+Writing workarounds for common interpreters or digging into how to make readline hijacking more reliable would both be really helpful!

 ##Rewriting terminal state

 In order to restore prior terminal state on undo, interpreters are run